A model for cholera with infectiousness of deceased individuals and vaccination: Introduction

 \section{Introduction}

 Cholera is an acute diarrhoeal infection that is a global public health threat causing devastating epidemics, particularly in regions where access to clean water and sanitation infrastructure is limited \cite{wang2022mathematical}.
 For instance, between 2010 and 2017, cholera triggered large-scale outbreaks, especially in Haiti and Yemen.
 It remains endemic in certain regions of sub-Saharan Africa and Asia, with more than 2.5 million cumulative cases reported in November 2021 \cite{federspiel2018cholera}.
 It is estimated that approximately 1.3 billion people live in areas at risk of cholera \cite{mondiale2017cholera}.
-Each year, these regions report around 2.9 million cases, with nearly 95,000 deaths \cite{ganesan2020cholera, mondiale2017cholera}.
+Each year, these regions report around 2.9 million cases, with nearly 95,000 deaths \cite{ganesan2020cholera}.

-Cholera is caused by the bacterium \textit{Vibrio cholerae}, primarily from serogroups O1 and less frequently O139 \cite{hirsch2020phenotypic, muzembo2022cholera, world2010cholera,piret2021pandemics}.
+Cholera is caused by the bacterium \textit{Vibrio cholerae}, primarily from serogroups O1 and less frequently O139 \cite{world2010cholera, piret2021pandemics}.
 It primarily inhabits aquatic environments such as estuaries, rivers and groundwater, particularly in areas contaminated by human waste \cite{finkelstein1996cholera}.
 Humans are the only known natural hosts of \textit{V. cholerae}.
-Cholera is mostly transmitted through the fecal-oral route, i.e., the ingestion of water or food contaminated with the faeces of an infected person.
-Direct person-to-person transmission is rare but happens \cite{muzembo2022cholera}.
-Clinical studies indicate that individuals who die from cholera remain infectious for some time and transmission has been shown to occur during the washing or transportation of bodies for funeral rites as well as during events peripherally to funerals when the deceased bodies are still present \cite{gunnlaugsson1998funerals}.
-While this is a major issue in the event of natural disasters and in refugee camps \cite{conly2005natural,morgan2004infectious}, it is also a problem during ``more standard'' epidemics \cite{cardoso2016study,gunnlaugsson1998funerals}.

-The prevention of cholera relies mainly on hygiene measures, including access to safe drinking water, adequate sanitation and strict personal hygiene practices, the so-called water, sanitation and hygiene (WASH) interventions \cite{taylor2015impact}.
-However, this vaccine is not part of the standard immunization schedule.
-Nevertheless, it is recommended for individuals at higher risk of infection, including travellers to cholera-endemic areas, populations living in poor sanitary conditions, and refugees in camps where a cholera outbreak could occur.
+The complex dynamics of cholera in the wild are deeply tied to human excretion and the environment.
+There is evidence \cite{colwell1996global} that the environment can be a reservoir of \textit{V. cholerae} for long periods of time, but also known cases where cholera was not detectable when an outbreak had terminated \cite{islam1990survival,xu1982survival}.
+Altogether, the situation is highly location and context-dependent.